This grain-free Italian lemon cake (also known as torta caprese bianca) is made with almond flour and is full of lemon flavor!

 Both my version and the original version look a bit underdone in the middle, but I liked it that way.
 It was great. :) You could leave it in there a little longer if you like.
 And you don’t have to refrigerate the cake, but it tastes much better that way.
 People LOVED this cake and didn’t even realize it was grain-free (although I’m pretty sure it’d be clear to anyone who bakes).
 Just saying. :)

 This recipe halves wonderfully!
 What you see above is only half the cake.
 And the edge of the cake is SO yummy.
 Kind of crispy / chewy.
+Since this recipe was converted from an Italian one, the cup measurements are a bit unusual.
+If you have a scale, I recommend using it!

 - Prep Time: